cpulvermacher/fix-missing-semicolons/README.md

 Semicolon placement in Java is fairly unambiguous, to the point that the compiler or IDE integration will helpfully tell you exactly where you forgot to add it.
 This extension goes one step further and adds the missing semicolon.

-Compared to other extension, this one does not require you to press any extra keys, but directly detects and fixes the syntax errors.
+Compared to other extensions, this one does not require you to press any extra keys, but directly detects and fixes the syntax errors.